qpalzmm22/FuzzingStudy/My Fuzzer/README.md

         - how to make Oracle generic?
         - Generic orcale returns `0` when

-      - How to save the results => files, but only "unexpected outcomes" => can set it in config
+      - How to save the results => files, but only "unexpected outcomes" => can set it in config..? or must

     - Program config
       - How to input fuzzed strings in program(1.
 STDIN, 2.
 Argument, 3. fuzzed string in file).